himanshuyd19/Worksheet1.4/README.md

 1. Git Proficiency:
 You'll acquire essential Git skills, including repository initialization, version tracking, and collaboration using remote repositories.
 2.Documentation and Communication:
-Creating a README file for Experiment 1.2.1 will improve your ability to document and communicate project details effectively.
+Creating a README file will improve your ability to document and communicate project details effectively.
 3. Project Management Skills:
 You'll develop project organization and management skills by maintaining code in a version-controlled environment, enhancing collaboration and code maintenance.